nagtkk/HotSpring/docs/README.md

     // children
     h('p', 'hello!'),

-    // just grouping (not affected to real DOM)
+    // just grouping (it does not affect the real DOM) [
-    [
         'other-text',
         h('span', 'other-child')